 Step 3: In the next window, select the photos you wish to recover and then click “Recover” to save them.

 3 Erase iPad and Recover Photos on a Locked iPad via iCloud

 If you had set up Find my iPhone, you can easily use iCloud to erase and then restore the iPad even if you don’t have a passcode.
 Follow these simple steps to do it.

 Step 1: from any other device go to https://www.icloud.com/find and then sign in using your Apple ID.

 Step 2: Click on “All Devices” at the top of the window and then choose the device you want to erase, in this case the locked iPad.

 Step 3: Click “Erase iPad” to erase the device as well as its passcode.
 You can then choose to restore the device from a backup or setup as new.

-Using iMyfone D-Back iPad data recovery for Win or iPad data recovery for Mac you can access the iCloud backup and only select the photos you wish to recover as opposed to recovering all the data on the backup file.
+Using iMyfone D-Back iPad data recovery for Win or iPad data recovery for Mac (compatible with iOS 11) you can access the iCloud backup and only select the photos you wish to recover as opposed to recovering all the data on the backup file.
 Follow these simple steps to do it.